zorgiepoo/Komet/ReadMe.md

 # Komet

-A Cocoa text editor designed for creating commit messages
+A Cocoa text editor designed for creating commit messages (Work in Progress)

 ![Image of Komet](Screenshot.png)